despokd/wp-link-preview/README.md

 # wp-link-preview

-Fetches a website and create a preview
+Fetches a website and creates a preview with OpenGraph

 ![Legacy preview](/assets/preview.png)